Slogan vs. Motto: What Is the Difference

 What Is a Motto?

-A motto is a succinct expression that encapsulates the core values, beliefs, or objectives of a brand.
-Mottos help businesses express what's important to them and how they want to run their enterprise.
+In business, a motto is a succinct expression that encapsulates the core values, beliefs, or objectives of an organization.
+Unlike slogans that promote specific products or campaigns, mottos help businesses express what's fundamentally important to them and how they want to operate.
+They serve as enduring principles that guide decision-making and behavior.

 Serving as a moral and ethical compass, a motto can help you make business decisions and take actions that are aligned with your brand's mission and purpose.
 Additionally, a motto can communicate a company's commitment to ethical and responsible business practices to customers, stakeholders, and the wider public